History of the euro: Fiscal agreements

 In March 2011 was initiated a new reform of the Stability and Growth Pact aiming at straightening the rules by adopting an automatic procedure for imposing of penalties in case of breaches of either the deficit or the debt rules.
 The Euro Plus Pact sets out a wide range of reforms to take place in the eurozone to ensure and the French and German governments further agreed to push for a 'true economic government' that would involve twice-yearly eurozone leader summits and a financial transactions tax.

 The European Fiscal Union is a proposal for a treaty about fiscal integration described in a decision adopted on 9 December 2011 by the European Council.
 The participants are the eurozone member states and all other EU members without the United Kingdom and the Czech Republic.
 The treaty entered into force on 1 January 2013 for the 16 states which completed ratification prior of this date and on 1 April 2014 entered into force for all 25 signatories.

 Enlargements

 Despite speculation that the crisis in Greece could spread and that the euro might fail, some newer EU states from the 2004 enlargement joined the currency during the recession.
-Slovenia, Malta and Cyprus all acceded within the first two years of the recession, closely followed by Slovakia in 2009.
-The three Baltic states of Estonia, Latvia and Lithuania joined in 2011, 2014 and 2015, respectively.
-Eight years later, Croatia joined the eurozone in 2023.
+Slovenia joined in 2007.
+Malta and Cyprus joined in 2008.
+Slovakia joined in 2009.
+Estonia joined in 2011.
+Latvia joined in 2014.
+Lithuania joined in 2015.
+Croatia joined in 2023, and Bulgaria joined in 2026.